CppCXY/cpp_ls/crates/cpp_parser/reference/README.md

 Their `test.rs` files were dropped rather than moved: they were written against the Lua grammar and would not compile even as reference.

+## `ldoc-doc-parser/`

+The former `src/parser/cpp_doc_parser.rs`: the second-layer parser of the Emmylua design.
+It was entirely commented out and written against the Lua-era API (`LuaDocParser`, `LuaParser`, `LuaTokenData`), so it could not be renamed into place — it was the **design source** for the Doxygen layer, and its shape is what the live implementation keeps:

+- a parser owning a doc *lexer* plus a token cursor, forwarding `mark`/`bump` to the enclosing C++ parser so that doc nodes land in the same event stream;
+- `set_state` deciding which lexer state the next token is read in;
+- `bump_to_end` discarding the rest of a line once a construct has been read.

+What the live layer changed: the states became prefixes recomputed from the comment text instead of a `LuaDocLexerState` carried through the parser, the tag vocabulary is Doxygen's rather than LDoc's, and the command grammar is one table-driven loop rather than a `parse_tag_*` function per tag.
+See `src/grammar/doc/`.

 ## `ldoc-grammar/`

 The former `src/grammar/doc/` module: a LuaDoc/LDoc comment grammar inherited from the upstream Lua